KSCS: Programming

 KSCS is the home of Hawkeye In The Morning, currently the longest-running morning radio show in the Dallas/Fort Worth area.
 The show features Mark "Hawkeye" Louis and Michelle Rodriguez, who previously hosted Middays since 2011.
 Formerly known as "The Dorsey Gang", the morning show featured Country Music Disc Jockey Hall of Fame member Terry Dorsey.
 Dorsey and Louis won numerous awards including Billboards Major Market Air Personalities of 1998 and the Academy of Country Music's 2008 Personalities of the Year.
 Dorsey and Louis teamed up in July 1988, a partnership that would last until Dorsey's retirement in December 2014.

 KSCS was named "2009 Major Market Radio Station of the Year" by the Academy of Country Music, "2020 Major Market Radio Station of the Year" by the Country Music Association and the 2022 National Association of Broadcasters Marconi Award for Country Station of the Year.
 Afternoons have been hosted by Al Farb since 2018.
-"Nights with Elaina" is heard weekday evenings.
-Sundays feature the "American Country Countdown with Kix Brooks".